-BOYCE-ASTRO / SDAA EXOPLORER PROGRAM
+BOYCE-ASTRO EXOPLORER PROGRAM

 Boyce-Astro (BRIEF) is committed to an exoplanet science program that will encompass both confirmation and discovery.
 This is an evolving area of astronomy and BRIEF will endeavor to follow the opportunities that arise for research and student enrichment.

-and TESS programs.
-We have received initial acceptance as part of both science teams.
+Our aim was to become qualified and proficient observers under the KELT and TESS programs.
+We received initial acceptance as part of both science teams.
 Dr. Scott Dixon has initiated these relationships for BRIEF and the San Diego Astronomy Association (SDAA).
-Our joint program will start with SDAA’s TARO observatory and BRIEF’s Las Cumbres Observatory (LCO) Education Partner program.
+Our joint program started with SDAA’s TARO observatory and BRIEF’s Las Cumbres Observatory (LCO) Education Partner program.